alinex/node-report/README.md

 log = report.toConsole() # text with ansi colors
 ```

+### Convert to Markdown

-Instead of creating a report you can also let this module convert single elements
+Instead of creating a report to collect everything, you can also let this module
-on the fly:
+convert single elements on the fly:

 ``` coffee
 console.log Report.ul ['one', 'two', 'three']
 console.log Report.p "This text contains a #{Result.b 'bold'} word."
 ```

+### Markdown as Base

 If you want to only convert existing markdown into html do this like: